zzzprojects/docs/entityframework-classic.net/pages/features/bulk-insert.md

 Try it: [NET Core](https://dotnetfiddle.net/mlFNqB) | [NET Framework](https://dotnetfiddle.net/DGkPHC)

 ### Bulk Insert customers that don't already exist
-You need to insert a list of `Customer`, but only the ones that doesn't already exists using the customer codes as the key.
+You need to insert a list of `Customer`, but only the ones that don't already exist using the customer codes as the key.

-- The `InsertIfNotExists` option let you insert customers that doesn't already exists.
+- The `InsertIfNotExists` option lets you insert customers that don't already exist.
-- The [ColumnPrimaryKey](https://entityframework-extensions.net/column#column-primary-key) option let you choose the key.
+- The [ColumnPrimaryKey](https://entityframework-extensions.net/column#column-primary-key) option lets you choose the key.

 ```csharp
 context.BulkInsert(customers, options => {